wlonk/arcadia/rules/outcomes.rst

 When the game begins, the fairy is still working to brings its full powers to bear on the mortal world.

 At that point, when you work magic, use this outcome.
-The GM will keep track of the fairy's growth in power.
+The Host will keep track of the fairy's growth in power.
 When it has accumulated enough marks, it will have brought its full power into this world.